Roborovski Dwarf Hamster Information

 Number of litters : 3-4 per year

-Litter size : on average 7 (max.
-10) little ones per litter
+Litter size : average 7 (max.
+10) litters per litter

 Gestation period : 19-21 days